 It was my turn up on stage, I always promised to put on a show for the crowd & I did.
 Taking photos, chatting to the crowd and enjoying being up on stage after so long.
 I had the biggest show happening across the building, Christian Delpech’s flair performance.
 I know who I would prefer to watch.
 I created my cocktails and waited for the judges to decide, I didn’t win.
 But I had so many people telling me I should have from the show I put on, it was worth it.

 I spent the rest of the day relaxing with Mike and Andrew from New York Bar Store and Anthony from Chilled Magazine.
-The rest of my trip was expensive cab trip after cab trip, travelling everywhere from Long Island to Uptown and back out to the airport.
+The rest of my trip was expensive cab trip after cab trip, traveling everywhere from Long Island to Uptown and back out to the airport.
 I was exhausted by the time my flight left JFK at midnight that night, but I was glad to be headed home.
 If it wasn’t for Mike, Andrew & Anthony, I may never had one of the best bartending experiences of my life.
 The people I met, the places I saw, ate and drank at & the city I saw was worth the money swindling cab drivers, the smelly crowded streets, the enormous skyscrapers & the loss at the competition.
 All worth it & I would do it all again, hopefully sooner than later.